-The Cheesesteak - is a long, crusty roll filled with thinly sliced sautéed ribeye beef and melted cheese.
+What's better than a long, crusty roll filled with thinly sliced sautéed ribeye beef and melted cheese.
 Generally, the cheese of choice is Cheez Whiz®, but American and provolone are common substitutions.
 The art of cheesesteak preparation lies in the balance of flavors, textures, and what is often referred to as the "drip" factor.
 Other toppings may include fried onions, sautéed mushrooms, ketchup, and hot or sweet peppers.

-Water Ice - While its name is somewhat confusing, water ice is a perfectly logical solution for those in need of relief on a hot Philadelphia summer day.
+While its name is somewhat confusing, water ice is a perfectly logical solution for those in need of relief on a hot Philadelphia summer day.
 Otherwise known as Italian ice, the combination of fruit or syrup with finely shaved ice is a refreshing treat.
 John's Water Ice, Mancuso & Son, and Rose's Real Italian Water Ice are just a few age-old favorites.
 At the same time, you can find local options such as the Yardley Ice House amaze with an astounding variety of flavors.
-Sit-down restaurants even get in on the chilly fun: At Little Nonna's, there might be blood orange basil, concord grape or tomato on the dessert menu, depending on the time of year.
+Sit-down restaurants even get in on the chilly fun: At Little Nonna's, there might be blood orange basil, concord grape, or tomato on the dessert menu, depending on the time of year.

-Tastykakes - A snack favorite since 1914, Tastykake offers a complete line of snack cakes, pies, cookies, and donuts available in supermarkets and other retail outlets throughout the East Coast, South, and Southwest.
+A snack favorite since 1914, Tastykake offers a complete line of snack cakes, pies, cookies, and donuts available in supermarkets and other retail outlets throughout the East Coast, South, and Southwest.
 Celebrated for their freshness and quality, Tastykakes include such classics as Krimpets, Kandy Kakes, and Juniors.
 One taste of a Tastykake, and you'll know why they have been a favorite of many for more than 100 years.

 Written By: Philly Bite Magazines Staff

-Philadelphia Best Of Series consists of round-up of the best places to find great food, entertainment, and more in Philly.
+Philadelphia Best Of Series consists of a round-up of the best places to find great food, entertainment, and more in Philly.